 It is exceedingly important to see a doctor before any complications develop.
-A hernia, usually, is not capable of self-healing and surgery is the recommendation for getting it fixed.
-However, hiatal hernia repair without surgery can happen.
+A hernia, usually, is not capable of self-healing, and surgery is the recommendation for getting it fixed.
+According to grocare india, hiatal hernia repair without surgery can happen.
 Most of the hernias are abdominal i.e. they occur in the belly and groin region.
 In this post, we are going to discuss the major type of hernias that occur in the belly region.

 Types of Hernias That Develop in the Belly Region

 Umbilical Hernias develop near the belly button or navel.
 This region tends to be naturally weak due to the presence of blood vessels that aroused from the umbilical cord.
 Majorly, umbilical hernias occur in infants at the time of their birth.
 However, in infants, umbilical hernias resolve on their own when a baby reaches 3 to 4 years of age.

 The same is not true for adults.
 If you develop a case of an umbilical hernia you will notice a bulge around your belly button or navel.
 It is extremely essential to consult your doctor and get the surgery done for repairing the same as umbilical hernias, in adults, worsen with time.

 The major causes of developing umbilical hernias in adults are being overweight and excessive coughing.
 In women, pregnancy can lead to the development of an umbilical hernia as well.
 This case of a hernia is the second most common of all hernias.

 If you have had a surgery in your abdominal region, chances are there that you could develop a hernia at the incision site in the later part of your life.
 There is no specific time frame within which an incisional hernia can develop.
 They can happen days, weeks, months, or even years after the surgery.
 Incisional hernias can be extremely small or large as well.